Itajaí: Tourism

 Itajaí has many beaches, among them are the Molhes, Atalaia, Jeremias, Cabeçudas, Morcego, Brava (Angry) Beach and Solidão.

 One well-known tourist attraction is the Parrot's Beak, a 6-meter-tall rock in the shape of a parrot.

-The city also has extensive rural areas and natural scenery, with a rich heritage of the Portuguese and German immigrants.
+The city also has extensive rural areas and natural scenery, with a rich heritage of Azorean Portuguese and German immigrants.
 Itajaí has a píer for passenger vessels, serving the coast of Santa Catarina and used by the customs, which guides ships in by laser.

 The Marejada, a Portuguese festival of fishing and seafood, is the principal festival of the city, showcasing attractions relative to the ocean and the Azores.
 Itajaí is also the hub of Nautical Club Marcílio Dias, a sport association for both football (soccer) and competitive rowing.

 In 2013 it has been chosen as the arrival point of the Transat Jacques Vabre and it was a stopover for the Volvo Ocean Race in 2012, 2015 and 2018.

 The city is served by Ministro Victor Konder International Airport located in the adjoining municipality of Navegantes.

-Each October, yearly celebrate Marejada carried out in Itajaí from 1987.
+Each October, people yearly celebrate Marejada, carried out in Itajaí since 1987.
+It also has the yearly Itajaí boat show from July 2nd to July 5th.